hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-method-of-delivery-intro.md

 **NCDHC Method Of Delivery Observation Profile**

-This profile sets minimum expectations for the [Observation] resource to record, search and fetch Birth Type associated with the baby patient.
+This profile sets minimum expectations for the [Observation] resource to record, search and fetch birth type/method of delivery associated with the baby patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 The profile is at draft stage and under review by the Child Health Working Group.

 **Example Usage Scenarios:**